 The software development process is the procedure according to which the development of software is performed.

 The development process consists of a number of steps, some of which are shown below.
 In the waterfall model, they go one after another, in agile models their order or composition changes.

 - Software Engineering

 - Software Maintenance

 Waterfall model was proposed in 1970 by Winston Royce.
 It provides the consistent implementation of all phases of the project in a strictly fixed order.
 Once work is completed in one stage it can then move on to the next.
 The requirements defined at each stage are strictly documented in the form of a technical assignment and are fixed for the entire project development.
-It finally ends with the release of the software accompanied by a complete set of documentation.
+It finally ends with the release of the software implemented by developers. accompanied by a complete set of documentation.

 Stages of the project in accordance with the waterfall model:

 - Requirements specification;

 - It is easy to determine the time and costs for the project.

 In the waterfall model, the inaccuracy of any requirement, or its incorrect interpretation, means you have to "roll back" to the early phase of the project; in this case, the required processing not only delays the project team’s schedule, but often leads to a qualitative increase in costs.